openthread/wireshark/WiresharkForThread.md

 This will cause the changes to appear on the remote branch but not the master branch.

-Users will then typically issue a Github "pull request".
+Users will then typically issue a Bitbucket "pull request".
 This notifies everybody and especially the Upstream Maintainer, who will to merge in the changes to the master branch of the `thread-wireshark` repository and ensure that any conflicts are resolved.

 ### Upstream Maintainer operation ###